Ashwini-Wabale/LLView/docs/docs/install/index.md

 The public version of LLview can be downloaded from [GitHub](https://github.com/FZJ-JSC/LLview).
 It currently contains a simplified workload including all the necessary scripts and plugins for a basic functioning.
-This version does not include:
+This version includes

+- Core structure to process the configurations, create SQLite databases and process data for presentation on the web portal
+- JuRepTool to create PDF and interactive HTML reports
+- Plugins for:
-- Client (Live view)
+    - Slurm
-- Plugins other than Slurm, Prometheus and GitLab
+    - Prometheus and other REST-API
+    - Flat files (via regex)
+    - GitLab repos

+It still does not cover:

+- Client and live view (the schematic view of the jobs on the nodes)
+- Other plugins
 - Logger (module that collects LLview's access metrics)

 These features will be added in future updates.